Self-Organized Higgs Criticality: Introduction

-Curiously, in the models studied here, we find that in the region of parameter space with a light or massless Higgs, a nontrivial cosmology is \emph{required} unless fine-tuning is performed.
-In the 5D picture, the metric must include a cosmology for the low energy 4D effective theory in order to satisfy the metric junction conditions for the two brane model, unless UV and IR brane tensions are tuned.
+Curiously, in the models studied here, a nontrivial cosmology may be a common feature of the classical ground state.
+In the 5D picture, the metric and scalar fields must include a cosmology for the low energy 4D effective theory in order to satisfy the metric junction conditions for the two brane model, unless UV and IR brane tensions are tuned.
 We suspect this is due to a frustration mechanism similar to that which causes striped and other inhomogeneous phases to appear in some high $T_c$ superconductors~\cite{stripes}, and may lead in this case to a time-dependent vacuum state~\cite{Shapere:2012nq,Wilczek:2012jt}.
+Studies of holographic superconductivity have identified such phases when the BF bound is violated deep in the interior of asymptotically AdS geometries due to non-trivial gauge and gravitational field backgrounds~\cite{Hartnoll:2016apf}.
 In other words, the resolution of the RG limit cycle instability may have its imprint in the low energy theory as a limit cycle in time evolution.
 We have left a full exploration of the time dependence for future work, however we do speculate on the possible relevance of this feature for cosmology~\cite{Bains:2015gpv,Easson:2018qgr}.

 The article is organized as follows: In Section~\ref{sec:eft}, we set the stage with a discussion of a possible effective theory for a dilaton vacuum expectation value that has features that we find in our holographic model, and which points towards a new way to set the confinement scale in an approximately conformal theory.
 In Section~\ref{sec:runningmass}, we describe a 5D toy holographic implementation of these ideas that leaves out certain backreaction terms, with a bulk Higgs mass that is given \emph{explicit} dependence on the extra-dimensional coordinate.
 In Section~\ref{sec:gwdriven}, we show how to promote this simplest model to a dynamical one, where the effective Higgs mass evolves due to a coupling to a ``driving" scalar which picks a coordinate-dependent VEV.
 In Section~\ref{sec:CFTInterpretation} we discuss in more detail a possible approximate CFT interpretation of the 5D model, and make some connections to generalized BKT scaling discussed in~\cite{Kaplan:2009kr}.
 In Section~\ref{sec:discussion}, we briefly discuss connections to self-organized critical models in statistical physics, to catastrophic failure modes of these systems, and future implementation of these ideas into an extension of the SM.
 Finally, we discuss aspects of the cosmology of the model, part of which involve speculation that can be more fully resolved with future work, in Section~\ref{sec:cosmo}.